 Second-degree heart block can be categorized into two types:

 • Mobitz type I block (also called Wenckebach) usually occurs in the AV node.
-It is common in young, healthy people (especially during sleep).
+It can happen in young, healthy people.
+It may also be caused by certain medicines or health conditions.
 It usually does not cause symptoms.

 • Mobitz type II block usually occurs below the AV node in other conduction tissue.
-It may be part of aging.
-It is also seen in people with significant heart disease or during a large heart attack.
+It can happen in people who have heart disease or have had a heart attack.
+It can also be caused by certain medicines or a heart procedure.
 It may cause lightheadedness or fainting (syncope).
 And it may progress to complete heart block.

 Complete or third-degree block